top of page

 Wooden Alphabets

 Does your child struggle with one or more subjects in school?
 Do you want daily personalized attention to help them succeed academically?
 Have they been diagnosed with a learning difference such as dyslexia, dysgraphia, or dyscalculia?
 Or perhaps they struggle in larger classes due to ADHD/ADD or Executive Functioning challenges.
-Then, the PCCS Support Services Program can help.
+Then, the PCCS Learning LINK Program can help.

 MI.png